tosin2013/mcp-codebase-insight/CONTRIBUTING.md

 * Fill in the required template
 * Do not include issue numbers in the PR title
+* Include screenshots and animated GIFs in your pull request whenever possible
-* Follow the Python style guide
+* Follow the Python style guides
 * Include thoughtfully-worded, well-structured tests
 * Document new code
 * End all files with a newline